nataliausoltseva/calendar-web-app/README.md

-# calendar-web-app
+# Calendar-App

-This wed-app is based on the [Calendar-API] (https://github.com/nataliausoltseva/my-calendar-api).
+This wed-app is based on the [Calendar-API] (https://github.com/nataliausoltseva/Calendar-API).

 ### How to use it:
 If a user wants to create an event then they have to provide: